char55/tweeter/README.md

     - User's handler
     - Message content
     - Time at which the message was made
+    - The number of likes the tweet has received

 The tweets are stored in a database (MongoDB).